Fees and Charges

 2. Public charges – Non-eligible Persons

-3. Private charges
+3. Non-subsidised charges

 Only patients falling into the following categories are eligible for the rates of charges applicable to "Eligible Persons":